CPC-Development/x402-hackathon/docs/x402-eip155-cpc-schema.md

 This scheme maps Cheddr payment-channel updates to the x402 v1 payment envelope.
 It is derived from:
 - Sequencer DTOs and validation logic in `cpc-pos/backend/src/modules/sequencer/`
-- On-chain data model and signature verification in `github-cpc-contracts/HardHat-New/contracts/CheddrChannelManager.sol`
+- On-chain data model and signature verification adapted from `github-cpc-contracts/HardHat-New/contracts/CheddrChannelManager.sol`
 - Client-side signing flow in `cpc-user/src/libs/hooks/usePaymentChannelUpdate.ts` and helpers
 - Hardhat helper signer in `github-cpc-contracts/HardHat-New/test/utils/safeTestHelpers.ts`